mcdonc/breakonthru/README.rst

   look something like ``7002@lockit.duckdns.org:5065``, although each has their own way of asking you (sometimes separately) for the username and the hostname/port.
 The password for this account will be the secret in the ``/etc/asterisk/sip.conf`` associated with 7002.
 MizuDroid is totally free and very good, but is only available on Android, AFAICT.
-Zoiper's nagware and feature-limited edition is also free and is available for Android, Windows, Linux, and iOS.
+Zoiper, which is irritating nagware unless you purchase it, has a free feature-limited edition.
+It is available for Android, Windows, Linux, and iOS.
 Its "premium" edition that adds the missing features and stops nagging is like ten bucks or something.

 On Internet Host
 ================